19,99 €

 This icon highlights common mistakes people make when studying physics and solving problems.

-In addition to what you’re reading right now, this book comes with a free access-anywhere Cheat Sheet for when you need a quick physics refresher on important constants and equations.
+In addition to what you’re reading right now, this book comes with a free online Cheat Sheet you can access anytime you need a quick physics refresher on important constants and equations.
 To get this Cheat Sheet, simply go to www.dummies.com and type Physics I For Dummies Cheat Sheet in the search box.

 You can leaf through this book; you don’t have to read it from beginning to end.
 Like other For Dummies books, this one was designed to let you skip around as you like.
-This is your book, and physics is your oyster.
-You can jump into Chapter 1, which is where all the action starts; you can head to Chapter 2 for a discussion of the necessary algebra and trig you should know; or you can jump in anywhere you like if you know exactly what topic you want to study.
-And when you’re ready for more-advanced topics, from electromagnetism to relativity to nuclear physics, you can check out Physics II For Dummies.
+This is your book, and physics provides a menu of opportunities.
+You can jump into Chapter 1, which is where all the action starts; you can head to Chapter 2 for a discussion of the necessary algebra and trig you will need; or you can jump in anywhere you like if you know exactly what topic you want to study.
+And when you’re ready for more advanced topics, from electromagnetism to relativity to nuclear physics, move on over to Physics II For Dummies (Wiley).

 Part 1